J35P312/SVDB/README.md

 here the AF and AN are the allele frequency tags of the database, the AF is a float, and AN is an integer.
 These tags will be added to the annotated output vcf, and named GNOMAD_AC, GNOMAD_AF.

 # Install:
-Dependencies: SVDB has been tested on python 2.7.11, and requires numpy.
+Dependencies: SVDB has been tested on python 2.7.11 and python 3.6, and requires numpy.
 SVDB is installed using the following command

 pip install -e .